 Anne played violin in Weston Youth Orchestra in the 1970s and went on to study at the Guildhall School of Music & Drama in London.
 She has since performed with Paul Weller and toured the world as a part of her 3 years as a member of The Communards.
 Having also performed with Suede, The Cure, Siouxsie & the Banshees, Madonna, the Manic Street Preachers and the Royal Philharmonic Orchestra, Anne is truly in demand as a violinist.

 Frances Dewar played violin in the Weston Youth Orchestra in the 1980s and went on to study violin at the Royal College of Music, where she won all the chamber music prizes and gave a recital with her quartet on Classic FM.
 She completed her studies at the Royal Northern College of Music, gaining a distinction in her postgraduate diploma.
-She has given concerto performances throughout the UK and in France, Germany and Poland, and is now a violinist with the BBC Symphony Orchestra.
+She gave concerto performances throughout the UK and in France, Germany and Poland, and was a violinist with the BBC Symphony Orchestra.